Mind in the 21st Century: Human Thought for a Human Future

 Human thought is one of the critical, limiting resources in the modern world: It is one of the key “commodities” on which the entire human future will depend.
 And thus, as with any other commodity – water, food, electrical power, etc. – we need a way to measure and monitor the flow of thought in order to use it wisely.

-Thought++ offers a completely new (qualitative) way to track the flow of thought, helping us see: 1) where it is; 2) how it moves; and 3) how it shifts form in the moment of insight.
+Mind in the 21st Century offers a completely new (qualitative) way to track the flow of thought, helping us see: 1) where it is; 2) how it moves; and 3) how it shifts form in the moment of insight.
 With this new way of monitoring thought, we can each begin to address limits in our own cognitive patterns and thus learn how to become more creative.

 But this book is more than just a personal guide to thinking more clearly – it is a manifesto for our planet, a signpost along the road, pointing the way to a better human future.
 All of our most urgent global challenges – from climate change to the stability of our financial systems to the emergence of artificial intelligence – ultimately have the same root cause: The complexity of the world overwhelms the relatively limited capacity of the human mind.